Tarunmehta004/tarunmehta004.github.io/index.markdown

 I am Tarun, a climate policy researcher based out of New Delhi, India.
 I aim to make India's climate transition more just and equitable for its people.
 Fascinated by the richness of large scale sample surveys in India, I often experiment with Machine learning algorithms on these and other microdatasets to generate insights...some profound, but mostly preposterous.

-Here is a trajectory of my work at Council on Energy, Environment, and Water (CEEW) since 2021:
+Here is a trajectory of my work since 2021:
 <br>